769 related texts · 24 related myths · Page 5 of 17

 The Alphabet of Ben Sira, composed between 700 and 1000 CE, doesn't shy away from the crudest questions about the natural world.
 When Nebuchadnezzar asked why donkeys urinate on on...

 The Torah portion of Noah certainly gives us food for thought on that subject.
-It's a story of survival, new beginnings...and a rather unfortunate curse.
-We all know the tale: the ...
+It's a story of survival, new beginnings..and a rather unfortunate curse.
+The familiar version gives ...

 He’s a figure shrouded in a bit of… well, let's call it unfortunate circumstances.
 Canaan, grandson of Noah, didn't exactly have an easy go of things.
 According to the ancient text...

-But what made him so special, so blessed? to a fascinating look at his journey from Haran to Canaan, and the promises that accompanied him.
-The story goes that Abraham left his fat...
+What made him so special, so blessed? to a fascinating look at his journey from Haran to Canaan, and the promises that accompanied him.
+The story goes that Abraham left his father'...

 Her death, according to Legends of the Jews, wasn't just a family tragedy.
 It was a blow to the whole land.
 Imagine the shift: while she lived, things flowed smoothly, blessings ab...